- Rail Trail

 Rail line history

-Due to the steep terrain, it was decided to build a railway to allow products to be brought to nearby port towns.
-Several routes were surveyed, with the route from Glenreagh eventually chosen.
-The line climbs 664 m over 69km.
+The 69km Dorrigo railway branches off the North Coast main line at Glenreagh and climbs climbs 664m up to the Dorrigo Plateau.
+It was built to allow products to be brought to nearby port towns and several routes were surveyed, with the route from Glenreagh eventually chosen.

 The steep terrain and high rainfall made construction and maintenance difficult.
 Due to the tight curves, a check rail was employed in numerous places.
 Two tunnels and many bridges were required.